benjamin-chan/AS/docs/summarizePropensityScore.md

 indIPAdmit12mPrior | Inpatient admission 12 months prior to exposure
 indERVisit12mPrior | ER visit 12 months prior to exposure
 countAVRheum12mPrior | Number of rheumatologist visits 12 months prior
-indRxBiologics | Prescription drug indicator: Biologics
+indRxBiologics | Prescription drug indicator: Biologics, 7-12 months prior

 Model output is probability of exposure to TNF, DMARD, and NSAID or no exposure.
 For our purposes, we focus only on the propensity for TNF exposure.